min2ha/ukwa-site/content/target/53129/index.en.md

   "subject": "UK General Election 2017"
 }

-# National Secular Society: As a nation we’re thinking about our future, here’s our secular manifesto for change

 Ahead of the 2017 General Election the National Secular Society is calling on political parties to embrace a series of secular reforms, drawn from their recently published secular manifesto, that make society, our education system, and the law fairer for all.